 - There's not enough amniotic fluid surrounding the baby (oligohydramnios)

 - The placenta peels away from the inner wall of the uterus before delivery — either partially or completely (placental abruption)

 - You have a medical condition that might put you or your baby at risk, such as high blood pressure or diabetes

 Sometimes labor induction is a practical matter.
 If you live far from the hospital or birthing center or you have a history of rapid deliveries, a scheduled induction might help you avoid an unattended delivery.
 In such cases, your health care provider will confirm that your baby's gestational age is at least 39 weeks or older before induction to reduce the risk of health problems for your baby.

 Some women request labor induction for convenience or to avoid causing a sudden disruption at home or work, but that's generally not recommended.
 Unnecessary intervention poses unnecessary risks — such as a possible C-section, which also increases recovery time and costs.
 Trust your health care provider to help you make the best decision in your case.

 - Wing DA.
-Induction of labor in women with prior cesarean delivery. http://www.uptodate/com/home/index.html.
-Accessed March 30, 2011.
+Cervical ripening and induction of labor in women with a prior cesarean delivery. http://www.uptodate.com/home.
+Accessed March 11, 2014.

 - Clark SL, et al. Neonatal and maternal outcomes associated with elective term delivery.
 American Journal of Obstetrics & Gynecology.
 2009;100:156.

 - Wing DA.
-Techniques for cervical ripening prior to labor induction. http://www.uptodate/com/home/index.html.
-Accessed March 30, 2011.
+Techniques for cervical ripening the unfavorable cervix prior to induction. http://www.uptodate.com/home.
+Accessed March 11, 2014.

 - Grotegut CA, et al. Oxytocin exposure during labor among women with postpartum hemorrhage secondary to uterine atony.
 American Journal of Obstetrics & Gynecology.
 2011;204:56.e1.